bitwarden/contributing-docs/docs/architecture/deep-dives/passkeys/implementations/relying-party/prf.md

 At the most abstract level, account encryption and decryption requires that the user's symmetric key be encrypted ("protected") with another key that is only available client-side.
 For master password-based decryption, this is done with the master key, derived through a key derivation function.
-In order to use a passkey for account decryption on login, we need such a key available on the passkey.
-Fortunately, the `prf` extension to the WebAuthn spec provides exactly this functionality.
+In order to use a passkey for account decryption, the client needs to able to derive such a key from the passkey.
+Fortunately, the `prf` extension provides exactly this functionality.

 The `prf` client extension specifies how a WebAuthn client can supply the output from a pseudo-random function ("PRF") that is unique to each credential.
 The secret that this function